SimpleFinance/simplespec/README.md

 Matchers
 --------

-Simplespec provides a thin layer over
+simplespec provides a thin layer over
 [Hamcrest matchers](http://code.google.com/p/hamcrest/) to allow for declarative assertions in your tests: